The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

+It turns out that the finite version of the Penrose property (Definition \ref{defn:Penrosefinite}) does not generalise to an interesting property in asymptotically AdS spacetimes. \begin{thm} For asymptotically anti-de Sitter spacetimes, the timelike boundary version of the Penrose property is not equivalent to the finite version of the property which fails trivially. \end{thm} \textbf{Proof: }Since the conformal boundary of an asymptotically AdS spacetime is timelike, we can find two open sets on this boundary which are not timelike connected.
+We then choose two causal curves (endless in the uncompactified spacetime) one with both endpoints in the first of these open sets and the other with both endpoints in the second.
+Since the open sets are not timelike connected it follows that neither are these two curves.
+This is illustrated in Figure \ref{fig:finitePenroseAdsfails}.

+From Theorems \ref{thm:ads} and \ref{thm:SchwarzschildAdS}, we see that there are examples of asymptotically AdS spacetimes which do and do not satisfy the timelike boundary version of the Penrose property, so we conclude that this property is not equivalent to the finite version.

-This result is the exact opposite as was obtained for the Schwarzschild-de Sitter metric, and for the asymptotically flat Schwarzschild metric in $3+1$ dimensions.
-It seems that for asymptotically AdS spacetemies, the Penrose property is a property of spacetimes which defocus and advance null geodesics.
+Theorem \ref{thm:SchwarzschildAdS} should be contrasted with the results obtained for the Schwarzschild-de Sitter spacetime and for the 3+1 dimensional asymptotically flat Schwarzschild spacetime.
+This is summarised by Theorem B in Section \ref{Introduction}.
+It seems that for asymptotically AdS spacetimes, the timelike boundary version of the Penrose property is a property of spacetimes which negative mass.
+This agrees with Theorem \ref{thm:GaoWald} which associates the failure of this property with spacetimes which focus null geodesics, a property we associate with global positivity of mass via the positive mass theorem.

+If we regard the negative mass AdS-Schwarzschild spacetime as unphysical, then Theorem \ref{thm:SchwarzschildAdS} means that we are unable to use Theorem \ref{thm:AdSbackground} to rule out a ``$SO(d,2)$ covariant'' construction of quantum gravity defined with respect to a fixed background anti-de Sitter spacetime.